Tohono Oʼodham: Culture

-The Oʼodham were not a people in a political sense.
+The O'odham were not a people in a political sense.
 Instead, their sense of belonging came from similar traditions and ways of life, language and related legends, and experiences shared in surviving in a beautiful but not entirely hospitable land.

-Debates surround the origins of the Oʼodham. compete with claims that the Hohokam, who left the Casa Grande Ruins, are their ancestors.
+Debates surround the origins of the O'odham.
+Claims that the O'odham moved north as recently as 300 years compete with claims that the Hohokam, who left the Casa Grande Ruins, are their ancestors.

-In the Santa Barbara Mission Archive-Library are materials collected by a Franciscan friar who worked among the Tohono Oʼodham.
+In the Santa Barbara Mission Archive-Library are materials collected by a Franciscan friar who worked among the Tohono O'odham.
 These include scholarly volumes and monographs.
-The Office of Ethnohistorical Research, located at the Arizona State Museum on the campus of the University of Arizona, has undertaken a documentary history of the Oʼodham, offering translated colonial documents that discuss Spanish relations with the Oʼodham in the 17th and 18th centuries.
+The Office of Ethnohistorical Research, at the Arizona State Museum on the University of Arizona campus, has undertaken a documentary history of the O'odham, offering translated colonial documents that discuss Spanish relations with the O'odham in the 17th and 18th centuries.

-Oʼodham musical and dance activities lack "grand ritual paraphernalia that call for attention" and grand ceremonies such as pow-wows.
+O'odham musical and dance activities lack "grand ritual paraphernalia that call for attention" and grand ceremonies such as pow-wows.
 Instead, they wear muted white clay.
-Oʼodham songs are accompanied by hard wood rasps and drumming on overturned baskets, both of which lack resonance and are "swallowed by the desert floor".
-Dancing features skipping and shuffling quietly in bare feet on dry dirt, the dust raised being believed to rise to atmosphere and assist in forming rain clouds.
+O'odham songs are accompanied by hard wood rasps and drumming on overturned baskets, both of which lack resonance and are "swallowed by the desert floor".
+Dancing features skipping and shuffling quietly in bare feet on dry dirt.
+The raised dust is believed to assist in forming rain clouds.